Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Thermostatic Radiator Valves (TRVs)

-Ideally you want to have all three of these registered on your EPC assessment as being present in your property.
+With standard heating controls, ideally you want to have all three of these registered on your EPC assessment as being present in your property.
 If any are missing, or what you have in the property doesn't qualify, consider changing the controls so that you can legitimately register all of these as being present.

-For TRVs to be registered as being present, they need to be fitted on at least 50% of your radiators.
 Often it's the TRVs that some properties lack.
 Consider adding TRVs onto radiators where they are not already present so that you qualify.

 Here is a list of standard heating controls that can be chosen in the system.
 The EPC rating displayed is that which my house achieves with each option chosen.
 Check out our Case Study 2 for more information of this property.